quicwg/base-drafts/draft-ietf-quic-transport.md

 For peer-initiated streams, an endpoint might indicate a lower value for the highest stream number than the value that might be sent by a peer.
-After receiving a GOAWAY frame, an endpoint SHOULD send a GOAWAY frame in response to indicate its own view of which streams are unused.
+After receiving a GOAWAY frame, an endpoint SHOULD send a GOAWAY frame in response and update the value for streams that it initiates, if the value is lower than the one it receives.
+If an endpoint does send a GOAWAY in response to another GOAWAY, it SHOULD NOT update the value for peer-initiated streams, unless it wishes to cancel those streams.

 # Packetization and Reliability {#packetization}